PeeBs68/pands-project/README.md

 | Correlation_Heatmap.png | Heatmap plotting correlations

 # 6. Summary
 Our analysis of the iris data set made use of some of the standard/built-in functionality of Python as well as additional modules that were imported such as numpy, seaborn, pandas and matplotlib.
-By making use of these features we were able to generate descriptive statistcs of the data set as a whole as well as on the individual flower types and do comparisons of the results.
+By making use of these features we were able to generate descriptive statistics of the data set as a whole as well as on the individual flower types and do comparisons of the results.
 This data was all written to the analysis.txt file.
 We also produced many different types of plots to analyse the data.
 We generate histograms to show the frequency distribution of the data for the four variables.
-We generate scatterplots to see if the data has linear relationships, or non at all as the data shows in some cases.
+We generate scatterplots to see if the data has linear relationships, or none at all as the data shows in some cases.
 Finally we generated a heatmap that can be used to find correlations between different variables so show if they have a strong relationship or not.
 Lastly we generated a table for Pearson's correlation and exported it to the analysis.txt file.
 This shows the same data as the heatmap but just in a different, exportable format.

 # 7. References

 http://archive.ics.uci.edu/ml/datasets/Iris - location of iris data set repository

 https://stackoverflow.com/questions/31645466/give-column-name-when-read-csv-file-pandas - details on adding column names to the data sheet during import process

 https://www.statology.org/pandas-describe-only-mean-std/ - how to customise the output of the describe() function

 https://stackoverflow.com/questions/6916978/how-do-i-tell-matplotlib-to-create-a-second-new-plot-then-later-plot-on-the-o - help with scatterplots using the plt.clf() function

 https://stackoverflow.com/questions/36512890/python-matplotlib-saved-images-getting-overwritten-while-using-for-loop - help with creating multiple scatterplots

 https://medium.com/@avulurivenkatasaireddyexploratory-data-analysis-of-iris-data-set-using-python-823e54110d2d - plotting suggestions

 https://stackoverflow.com/questions/37787698/how-to-sort-pandas-dataframe-from-one-column - sorting dataframes

 https://stackoverflow.com/questions/31247198/python-pandas-write-content-of-dataframe-into-text-file - converting a dataframe to a string (used when writing the summary to the text file)

 https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_string.html - converting a dataframe to a string (used when writing the summary to the text file)

 **Other sources used for reference when deciding ways to approach the analysis**